Questions and Answers

 Yes, however, condominium rehabilitation is subject to the following conditions:

-B. Rehabilitation is limited only to the interior of the unit.
-Mortgage proceeds are not to be used for the rehabilitation of exteriors or other areas which are the responsibility of the condominium association, except for the installation of firewalls in the attic for the unit;
+∑ rehabilitation or improvements are limited to the interior of the unit, except for the installation of firewalls in the attic for the unit;

-C. Only the lesser of five units per condominium association, or 25 percent of the total number of units, can be undergoing rehabilitation at any one time;
+∑ no more than five units per condominium association, or 25 percent of the total number of units, whichever is less, can undergo rehabilitation at any time; and

 4. Can Section 203(k) be used to move an existing house onto another site?

 Yes.† However, release of loan proceeds for the existing structure on the non-mortgaged property is not allowed until the new foundation has been properly inspected and the dwelling has been properly place and secured to the new foundation.† At closing, funds would be released to purchase the site and the rest of the mortgage proceeds would be placed in a Rehabilitation Escrow Account.† The Barrower would have the site prepared to accept the dwelling.† The first release would be based on the improvements made to the site, including the installation of the existing structure on the new foundation.

 5. What is the minimum amount of rehabilitation required for a Standard 203(k) mortgage?

 There is a minimum $5000 requirement for the eligible improvements on the existing structure on the property.† Minor or cosmetic repairs by themselves are unacceptable; however, they may be added to the minimum requirement.

 6. Can a detached garage or another dwelling be placed on the mortgaged property?

 Yes.† However, a new unit must be attached to the existing dwelling, and must comply with HUDís Minimum Property Standards.